-Hospital chaplains offer services that are as varied as connecting a patient with community resources or helping someone renew a relationship with a loved one.
-They seek to provide these services while being mindful of individual differences and faiths, always seeking to encourage a harmonious healing environment for those being served.
+Hospital chaplains offer services as varied as connecting a patient with community resources or helping someone renew a relationship with a loved one while being mindful of individual differences and faiths.
+They seek to encourage a harmonious healing environment for those being served.

 Volunteer Chaplain Associates

 Volunteer chaplains assist our staff of full-time chaplains to make sure we are able to meet spiritual needs throughout Ballad Health.

 These trained volunteers represent various faiths in our area, and also can assist you in reaching representatives from other faith groups, if needed.

 If you’d like to contact a chaplain, ask your nurse or call the hospital switchboard.

 Chaplains are available at Ballad Health facilities 24 hours a day, seven days a week.

 We also have representatives from most major world religions available to meet the faith needs of our patients of various faiths and cultures.